-- Use a pencil to make a mark on a coffee filter about two inches from the bottom.
+- Take a coffee filter and mark a line two inches from the bottom.

-- Give your child the coffee filter and ask him to fold it in half.
+- Instruct your child to fold the coffee filter in half.

-- Add 2 tablespoons of water to the cup.
+- Pour two tablespoons of water into the cup.

-- Fold the coffee filter in half, and then in half again and place it in the cup.
+- Fold the coffee filter in half twice, and put it in the cup.

 Latrenda Knighten has spent 19 years teaching in a variety of elementary school classrooms, from kindergarten through fifth grade.
 For nine of those years, she taught kindergarten.
 She also served as an elementary school math and science specialist.
 She lives in Baton Rouge, Louisiana.